 After the death of Theodosius, the empire was divided into east and west.
 One of Theodosius’ sons, 12-year-old Honorius, became the Western Roman Emperor, while his 18-year-old son, Arcadius, became the head of Eastern Rome.

-However, after a while most of Western Europe (formerly the heartland of the empire) fell to so-called barbarian invaders (476 AD).
+However, after a while most of Western Europe (formerly the heartland of the empire) fell to barbarian invaders (476 AD).
 According to some historians, Emperor Constantine predicted this disaster.
 This was the main reason why he moved the capital to the East 150 years before the fall of Rome.

 Why Eastern Roman Empire is called Byzantine?

-His ultimate goal was to take back Rome, the eternal capital of the empire.
+Justinian’s greatest goal was to take back Rome, the eternal capital of the empire.
 Without the Italian peninsula, it was impossible to claim rights over the Roman Empire‘s legacy.
 Justinian, expanded the Eastern Roman Empire’s borders into Middle East, Northern Africa and Western Europe.

 Byzantine Empire Map